RnkSngh/Arbitrage-Bot/README.md

  <img src="https://github.com/RnkSngh/Arbitrage-Bot/blob/master/ExampleArbitrageOpportunity.PNG" width="500" height="400">
 </p>
 For example, take A, B and C separate assets, each represented as a node in the graph, which are traded among each other at independent bid and ask prices (each represented as a directional link connecting two nodes).
 Trading 1 unit of A for B at an ask price of 0.25 would yield 0.25 units of B. Trading 0.25 units of B for C at the ask price of 2 would yield 0.5 units of C. This example should illustrate that the quantity of the end asset obtained is the distance (i.e. the product of the links) along the path from asset A to asset C.
+<div class="paragraph"><p> <br>

  Executing one last trade to exchange 0.5 units of C for A at an ask price of 2 yields 1.5 units of A (which is more than we started with!).
 Thus, any cyclical path (i.e. starting and ending at the same node) with a distance greater than 1 represents an arbitrage opportunity - a series of trades which would yield a greater quantity of the starting asset after execution.
+ <br></p></div>
 # Repo Structure
 Market_Tree.py contains the implementation of this data structure, and a function called get_max_path which finds the longest path that starts and ends at the root of a specified target node.
 To avoid infinite cycling, each link between nodes is used only once in a path.